Foods You Should Avoid After a Professional Teeth Cleaning

 However, since some sensitivity and discomfort may linger, avoiding certain foods while your teeth and gums heal is a good idea.
 Keep reading to learn which foods to avoid after professional teeth cleaning and which are okay.

-Sticky or Chewy Food
+Sticky or Chewy Foods

 After your dental cleaning, avoid sticky or chewy foods such as dried fruits, caramel, bubblegum, candy, beef jerky, and other similar snacks.
 These foods are more likely to get stuck in your gums or between your teeth and cause discomfort.